What weights do you need to check or calibrate a Balance or Weighing Scale?

 How to Handle Calibrated Test Weights?

-Great care must be taken when handling weights that are of a greater class than M1, you must always use tweezers / weight handlers and or white cotton gloves.
+Great care must be taken when handling weights that are of a greater class than M1 weight tolerance, you must always use tweezers / weight handlers and or white cotton gloves.

 When placing the weight on the balance pan a small piece of tissue should be put down to protect the weight from contamination.
 For larger cast iron OIML M1 weights cardboard should be placed on to of the weigh pan.